Samar National School

-Samar National School (SNS) is the mother school of the province of Samar, under the Catbalogan Division, Philippines located in its capital city, Catbalogan that was founded in 1904.
+Samar National School (SNS) (Pambansang Paaralan ng Samar) has won research awards.
+It is the mother school of the province of Samar, under the Catbalogan Division, Philippines, located in its capital city, Catbalogan, and was founded in 1903.

 Early years

 After a long fierce battle between the Guerillas and American forces, civil government was established in Samar on June 17, 1902, which paved the way for establishment of the primary schools all over Samar.
 Later, the first high school in the entire island was erected.

 Although, the first provincial high school was opened in October 1903, classes formally started in January 1904.

 Four teachers were assigned at Samar High School out of 17 American teachers who arrived in Samar.
 Others went to be assigned in Borongan, Calbayog, Catarman, and other pueblos.
 With Mr. Fredrick W. Abbot as acting principal, having six teachers under him, the provincial school was housed in the old presidencia building and was renting in various small buildings around town.

 In 1915, after ten years of pleading by the people for a school building, a 14-room building was constructed through local funds worth Php 27,384.60, which was originated under Act 1815 clearly specifying that insular loans were made prior to October 15, 1907.

 The Samar High School building was inaugurated in 1917, during the incumbency of Governor Clodualdo Lucero.
 Miss Jean Graham was made the acting Superintendent of the Division of Samar while Mr. George Noland was the principal of the school.

 During the inauguration of the school building, its name, Provincial High School was also renamed Catbalogan High School, a name by its three initials CHS at the center of each of the wrought-iron arches that crown the portals of the building this day.
 Later, the Catbalogan High School was re-baptized Samar High School.